Meet The Essentials

 John King: A transplanted Canadian and a U.S. citizen for the past 25 years, he had a successful business career, working for Nortel and retiring as CEO of Computer Consoles in Rochester.
-Head of the Montour Falls Improvement Association for five years after arriving in Montour Falls, he became mayor and is now in his second term, which ends in 2020.
-A lay minister and involved in mission work in Haiti, he has been instrumental in the ongoing plan to develop a regional water treatment plant on the canal between Montour Falls and Watkins Glen, helping to secure financing and serving on its Joint Project Committee.
+Head of the Montour Falls Improvement Association for five years after arriving in Montour Falls, he became mayor and served two terms, ending in 2020.
+A lay minister and involved in mission work in Haiti, he was instrumental in the development of a regional water treatment plant on the canal between Montour Falls and Watkins Glen, helping to secure financing and serving on its Joint Project Committee.

 James Hope: A highly regarded Scotland-born landscape painter in the 19th century, he was a veteran of the Civil War who, sidelined by illness, sketched battle scenes at Antietam and later created five large paintings based on those sketches.
 He spent his last 20-plus years in the Watkins Glen area, with many of his later works depicting The Glen gorge area.
 He was the subject of a novel by local author Frank Steber, titled Seneca Hope.

 Harold J. "Jay" Hoffmeier, Jr.: A transplanted Pennsylvanian, he has served generations of Schuyler County residents as a Physician's Assistant.
-He has also been a longtime community leader, serving most notably as board member (beginning in 1992) and currently board president -- and enthusiastic promoter -- for The Arc of Schuyler.
+He has also been a longtime community leader, serving most notably as board member (beginning in 1992) and then board president -- and enthusiastic promoter -- for The Arc of Schuyler, now The Arc of Chemung-Schuyler.
 A member of The Arc New York's Board of Governors and of the advisory board for Arnot Medical Services, he was honored by the State Legislature as recipient of the 2018 Older New Yorker of the Year Award.

-Anthony Fraboni: Long dedicated to public service, he has served as treasurer for the Watkins Glen Area Chamber of Commerce, on the Tri-County Housing Board, and is currently on the Watkins Glen Library Board.
-A former village Planning Board member, he is a trustee on the Watkins Glen Village Board and instrumental -- as a member of the Joint Project Committee -- in the developing construction of a regional water treatment plant along the canal between Watkins and Montour Falls.
-VP and branch manager of Community Bank in Watkins, he is an active Rotarian, having served as its president, and is the moving force behind a successful annual fund-raising auction there.
+Anthony Fraboni: Long dedicated to public service, he served as treasurer for the Watkins Glen Area Chamber of Commerce, on the Tri-County Housing Board, and on the Watkins Glen Library Board.
+A former village Planning Board member, he was -- as a trustee on the Watkins Glen Village Board -- instrumental as a member of the Joint Project Committee in the construction of a regional water treatment plant along the canal between Watkins and Montour Falls.
+A longtime VP and branch manager of Community Bank in Watkins, he retired in 2021.
+He was an active Rotarian, having served as its president, and was the moving force behind a successful annual fund-raising auction there.
+He died in 2022.

 Michael Argetsinger: Michael, who died in 2015, was a veteran race-car driver (more than 400 races at 54 different venues in seven countries), instrumental in the formation and growth of the International Motor Racing Research Center, and author of five honored racing books (including works on Mark Donohue and Watkins Glen International).
 While working his later years in Chicago (the head of Michael Argetsinger Communications), he returned to Watkins Glen many times on behalf of his family and the Racing Center.